Free Public Workshop – Introduction to the Alexander Technique

 How Alexander Technique can help people with Autism Spectrum disorder?

-Using the Alexander Technique in Working With People Living With Parkinson’s
+Working with People Living With Parkinson’s

 Bill will share his sixteen years of experience working with People Living With Parkinson’s.
 He will demonstrate how he works, as well as discussing how Alexander teachers can be of great help to PLWP in daily activities and functioning.